Unboxed-Software/solana-course/content/mwa-deep-dive.md

 And that's it!
 You should have enough information to get started.
 The Solana mobile team has put in a lot of work to make the development experience as seamless as possible between the two.

-# Demo
+# Lab

 Today we are going to build a mobile wallet.
 We're doing this so we what happens on both sides of the MWA in hopes of demystifying the app-wallet relationship.

 ### 0. Prerequisites

 Before we actually start programming our wallet we need to do some setup.
 You will need a React Native developer environment and a Solana dApp to test on.
-If you have completed the [Basic Solana Mobile lesson](), both of these requirements should be met with the counter app installed on your android device/emulator.
+If you have completed the [Basic Solana Mobile lesson](./basic-solana-mobile.md), both of these requirements should be met with the counter app installed on your android device/emulator.

 If you *haven't* completed the last lesson you will need to: